 This amazing Dark Chocolate Flourless Cake is fudgy, decadent, and full of blissful contentment!
-I can’t think of a better surprise dessert to make for your mother on Mother’s Day!
+I can’t think of a better surprise dessert to make for your loved one Valentine’s Day!
 There are several secrets to achieve this level of chocolate goodness, and I’ve detailed all of them in this post.

 I must credit this recipe to fellow food blogger and amazing baker, Ashlee Marie.
 I watched her youtube video on this cake and was intrigued how she achieved such a great height and structure to her flourless cake.
 Watch her video before you try it.
 Sometimes it helps seeing it too.
 In addition to using quality chocolate, I’d say there are three secrets more to this cake.